wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 **Description:**

-A CSRF attack allows an intruder to send requests to a vulnerable application on behalf of a legitimate user.
+Cross-Site Request Forgery (CSRF) is an attack that forces an end user to execute unwanted actions on a web application in which they’re currently authenticated.
+With a little help of social engineering (such as sending a link via email or chat), an attacker may trick the users of a web application into executing actions of the attacker’s choosing.

-The corresponding vulnerability occurs due to the user's browser automatically adding cookies that are set for the target domain name while performing the cross-site request.
+The corresponding vulnerability occurs due to the user's browser automatically adding user’s session cookies that are set for the target domain name while performing the cross-site request.

+For most sites, these cookies include credentials associated with the site.
+Therefore, if the user is currently authenticated to the site, the site will have no way to distinguish between the forged request sent by the victim and a legitimate request sent by the victim.

-As a result, the intruder can send a request to the vulnerable web application from a malicious website by posing as a legitimate user who is authenticated on the vulnerable site; the intruder does not even need to have access to that user's cookies.
+As a result, the attacker can send a request to the vulnerable web application from a malicious website by posing as a legitimate user who is authenticated on the vulnerable site; the attacker does not even need to have access to that user's cookies.

 **Remediation:**